William F. Mullen III: Author

 Mullen co-wrote a book with Daniel Green entitled Fallujah Redux: The Anbar Awakening and the Struggle with Al-Qaeda, published in September 2014.
 The book details the U.S. military’s conflict with the Iraqi insurgency in Al-Anbar province, specifically the city of Fallujah during Operation Iraqi Freedom.
 The authors describe how U.S. forces captured Fallujah in 2003 but the city was then taken by insurgent groups such as Al-Qaeda, which required the U.S. military to retake the city in 2004.
 The authors present a strategy by U.S. military planners to work with the local population in order to resist the insurgents, who were seen as a common enemy.

+Death

+On June 29, 2024, Mullen's body was found at Marine Corps Air Ground Combat Center Twentynine Palms, California, the former base he commanded.
+He was 59.